 Some weaknesses include poor market linkages.
 The disadvantaged farmers in commodities other than cane are not properly linked to existing markets.
 The vegetable farmers are affected by the inactivity of the King Cetshwayo District Municipality's Fresh Produce Market which has placed further strain.
 The retail and hospitality industry are not promoting sourcing from the district and the public institutions have not effectively promoted development of local farmers.
-Livestock farmers have no proper auctioning facilities and stalls for goats.
+Livestock farmers uMhlathuze Local Municipality: Integrated Development Plan 1st Review 2023/2024 have no proper auctioning facilities and stalls for goats.
 There is no value adding facilities available for beef producers and poultry.